Ryan Reid (baseball)

 Ryan Allen Reid (born April 24, 1985) is an American former professional baseball pitcher.
 He played in the Major League Baseball (MLB).
 Reid played for the Tampa Bay Rays, Pittsburgh Pirates, and the New York Mets.
 Mainly, Reid worked as a relief pitcher for these major teams.

-Early life
+Early life and amateur career

 Reid was born and raised in Portland, Maine.
 He played baseball at Deering High School with fellow future Major League Baseball player Ryan Flaherty.
+Reid played college baseball at James Madison University for the Dukes.
+In 2006, he set a school record with 124 strikeouts in a season, beating the record set by Scott Forster 22 years earlier by a margin of 19.

 Career

 Tampa Bay Rays

-The Tampa Bay Devil Rays drafted Reid in the 7th round of the 2006 MLB Draft out of James Madison University, where he played baseball for the Dukes under head coach Spanky McFarland.
-Nine seasons with the Rays, Reid went on to go and be a free agent for the 2012 minor league draft picks.
+The Tampa Bay Devil Rays drafted Reid in the 7th round of the 2006 MLB Draft.
+After nine seasons with the Rays, Reid became a free agent.

 Pittsburgh Pirates

 The Pirates signed Reid to a minor league contract after the 2012 season with an invitation to spring training as a non-roster player.
 He started the 2013 season with the Triple-A Indianapolis Indians.
 The Pirates promoted Reid to the major leagues on June 3, 2013, and he made his major league debut that day.
 Over the course of seven games From June 3 through July 4 that season, Reid pitched 11 innings for the Pirates.
 These would prove to be the only 11 innings of Reid’s major league career.

 He was optioned back to Indianapolis on July 7 when A. J. Burnett returned from the disabled list.

 He returned to the Pirates on Aug 19.

 Reid was designated for assignment by the Pirates on December 13, 2013.